Good Will Hunting (1997)

 Will: When you think about it, it's just as arbitrary as drinking coffee.

 Skylar: [laughs] Okay, sounds good.

 Billy: [to Will with Morgan, Chuckie present] You're legally allowed to drink now, so we figured the best thing for you was a car.

 Sean: I just have a little question here.
 You could be a janitor anywhere.
 Why did work at the most prestigious technical college in the whole fuckin' world?
 And why did you sneak around at night and finish other people's formulas that only one or two people in the world could do and then lie about it?
 'Cause I don't see a lot of honor in that, Will.

-Skylar: Do you have lots of brothers and sisters?
+Skylar: [while drinking coffee on the outside patio of a coffee shop] Do you have lots of brothers and sisters?